gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Guenot1993">

 Guenot, Jeanmarie, and Peter A. Kollman.
 1993.
-“Conformational and Energetic Effects of Truncating Nonbonded Interactions in an Aqueous Protein Dynamics Simulation.” *J. Comp.
-Chem.* 14: 295–311.
+"Conformational and Energetic Effects of Truncating Nonbonded Interactions in an Aqueous Protein Dynamics Simulation." *J. Comp.
+Chem.* 14: 295-311.

 .. raw:: html